samlo777/Rocket-miR/README.md

 - Read the IntaRNA Prediction guide which outlines all the essential steps of making new predictions [IntaRNA Prediction Guide](https://docs.google.com/document/d/1sxUSO6hEWznG-G6ytl4HQuzbiNAj5yxOqsZHtavOr24/edit?usp=sharing)
 - Reach out to neff [dot] sam1 [at] gmail [dot] com about making the results of these predictions publicly available in this repository and/or if you have any questions.

-Each new strain will have its own folder within the Rocket-miR expansion folder, containing both the target prediction energy table and an HTML file with the target prediction analysis outputs for the strain.
-The IntaRNA Prediction Guide explains how to generate both the energy table and the HTML file.
+Each new strain will have its own folder within Rocket-miR expansion containing the target prediction energy table, an HTML file with target prediction analysis outputs, and a short informational text file with the strain name and a link to the NCBI assembly page containing the strain's cDNA sequences.
+The IntaRNA Prediction Guide explains how to generate both the energy table and the HTML file given the cDNA sequence data.